shiroshpeiris/PYSIM/README.md

 # Simulation Case Files #

-The Folders contain the python simulation cases.The ___Exec.py___ will execute the case and generate the responses and eigenvalues of the system.
+The Folders contain the python simulation cases.The ___Exec.py___ will execute the case and generate the responses along with the interface to generate eigenvalues of the system.
 1. For the Microgrid model with virtual resistances the simulation case files are stored in __(VIR_RES_SYS)__ .The value of virtual resistance can be changed in ___Bus_mod_R.py___
 2. For the proposed Microgrid model without virtual resistances the simulation case files are stored in __(NO_VIR_RES)__ virtual resistances.
 3. The case files for the generalized case using the proposed method without virtual resistances is in __(Generalized Case)__ folder.